-September marks the beginning of the wonderfully crisp and clear fall weather that so many of us enjoy for hiking, camping, and many other outdoor activities.
-However, September is also the peak season for pesky ticks.
-So, if you are going to be outside to enjoy the nice weather with your best friend, you need to remember one pet care duty: always check for ticks.
-These little critters have a way of burrowing deep into your dog's fur in an attempt to hide out and feed for as long as possible.
+September marks the beginning of the wonderfully crisp, clear fall weather that so many of us enjoy for hiking, camping, and other outdoor activities.
+However, September is also the peak season for pesky ticks in many states.1 If you’re going to be outside to enjoy the nice weather with your best friend, you need to remember one pet care duty: always check for ticks.
+These little critters have a way of burrowing deep into your dog’s fur to hide out and feed for as long as possible.
 Protect your pet by taking the time to do a thorough tick inspection every time you come back from the outdoors.

-What you need to know about cat and dog ticks1
+What you need to know about cat and dog ticks2

 Ticks are parasitic arachnids; this means they have eight legs and that they live on the blood and tissue of their host animal.
-They're found in wooded, grassy areas and hang out on the edges of leaves, twigs, and grasses, so that they can drop on a potential host as it passes nearby.
+They’re found in wooded, grassy areas and hang out on the edges of leaves, twigs, and grasses so that they can drop on a potential host as it passes nearby.
 They do not jump or fly.
-(Please note: deer trails and human hiking trails are favorite stalking grounds for common dog tick species.)
+Deer trails and human hiking trails are favorite stalking grounds for common dog tick species.

 Once a tick lands on its potential host, it will try to travel to a warm, dark crevice to attach and feed—think armpits, ears, and belly folds.
 A tick attaches to its host via its mandibles (jaw) and inserts a feeding tube directly into the superficial capillaries of the host organism.
 Because they attach with their head and jaw, they tend to burrow slightly beneath the skin.
 This is why it is vitally important to make sure the tick head is removed with the tick body to prevent additional infection and discomfort.

-The dangers of common North American deer and dog ticks
+The dangers of common North American deer and dog ticks2

 Aside from being a parasite, a tick has many other bad-news features for dogs.
 There are a number of dangerous tick-borne diseases that can cause serious illness and sometimes death for any kind of host, humans included.
 One of the big disease threats your dog may be susceptible to is Lyme disease.